FailAcademy/learning/html-css-essentials/adp-vancouver/_slides/week-02/01-introducing-node.md

 - `close`
 - `error`

-Each handler should `console.log` the `remoteAddressAndPort` as well as any relevant parameters (e.g. incoming data, or error messages).
+Each handler should `console.log` the `remoteAddress` as well as any relevant parameters (e.g. incoming data, or error messages).
 Review **[the documentation](https://nodejs.org/api/net.html)** here before you begin.

 ---

 # UTF-8

-If you're sending incoming data to the server console, you may have noticed something like this `<Buffer 9c 4f 4f 4f>` in the output.
+If you're sending incoming data to the server console, you may have noticed somthing like this `<Buffer 9c 4f 4f 4f>` in the output.

 This happens because TCP sends **streams of bytes** across the network, and it's up to our application to decode them properly.